 Recolonize Sigma Nu at K-State02 November, 2016 Sigma Nu Fraternity

 As most of us know from our own experiences with home ownership, properties need constant investment to protect their value.
 Our chapter house currently has several items that need attention from a safety standpoint and several more to protect its structural integrity over the next three years.
 In addition, we need to begin our recolonization feasibility study which includes some structural options for our house and other preparations for our relaunch.
 This study will also assess our alumni chapter support to undertake this task and provide the basis to reapply for our Charter from Sigma Nu to restart operations at Kansas State.
-We require approximately $250,000 to meet these obligations as Lessor to our tenant and lay our groundwork for our future Sigma Nu colony.
+We require approximately $50,000 to meet current obligations as Lessor to our tenant and lay our groundwork for our future Sigma Nu colony.
 To be competitive with KSU housing and fraternity housing, 513 Sunset will require about $2,000,000 for renovation.